unxed/xz/README.md

 decompressing data.
 The package is completely written in Go and doesn't have any dependency on any C code.

-The package is currently under development.
-There might be bugs and APIs are not considered stable.
-At this time the package cannot compete with the xz tool regarding compression speed and size.
-The algorithms there have been developed over a long time and are highly optimized.
-However there are a number of improvements planned and I'm very optimistic about parallel compression and decompression.
-Stay tuned!
+The package is currently under development and APIs are subject to change.
+Single-threaded decompression performance has been optimized using register caching and manual inlining.
+Additionally, the package supports multi-threaded parallel block decompression and provides APIs for block-level random access.

 ## Using the API